|We were thrilled to have spotted these elephants on the Crocodile River from the Marloth Park side of the fence separating us from Kruger.|

 We had a wonderful evening as expected.
 Tomorrow, Monday, we’re meeting up with the four of them for what Don describes as a “special surprise in the bush.”
 It will be fun to see what he has in store for all of us!
 We’ll all bring our favorite “happy hour” beverages when we meet before dark.

 |A lone elephant grazing in the bush.|

-This morning, our new friend Kerstine (pronounced cast-teen) stopped by for a very pleasant visit, having walked on this beautiful day from her home many blocks away.
+This morning, our new friend Kerstine (pronounced cast-teen) stopped by for an enjoyable visit, having walked on this beautiful day from her home many blocks away.
 It was nice to see her again.

 |Soon, they began their ascent up the hill.|

-Tom is still having trouble with his monitor but has figured out a workaround, for now, a vice grip at the edge of the monitor which makes it stay on.
+In our old lives, we have headed to Costco to purchase a new laptop.
+Tom is still having trouble with his monitor but has figured out a workaround, for now, a vice grip at the edge of the monitor, which makes it stay on.
 We’ll see how that goes over the long haul.
-In our old lives, we’ve have headed to Costco to purchase a new laptop.

-But, like making the pizza, certain adaptations must be made in this life.
+But, like making the pizza, particular adaptations must be made in this life.